 As most purchasers know, standard mortgage finance can take two to three months to arrange, particularly during the busiest buying "seasons" of the year.

 Bridge finance is secured primarily against the value of a property rather than the full range of your finances so that lenders can make decisions more quickly.

 We work with some lenders who can process an application and release funding within seven working days (depending on your circumstances and eligibility).

 Bridging loan to rescue a purchase when a buyer pulls out

 Our client had an offer to buy his Lancashire home, his offer on the house he wanted to buy had been accepted, and the purchase chain was proceeding.
 Until his buyer pulled out at the last minute.

-4 High loan-to-value lending is available
+4 With a bridge loan, high loan-to-value lending is available